piyushxp/JSProjects/JSNotes/JSBasics/Concepts.md

 One line of code,being executed,in the order that it appears

-# Function Invocation and Execution Stack
+## Function Invocation and Execution Stack: